-When Drew Riebhoff ’10 scored a prime opportunity this summer at The Des Moines Arts Festival, he knew what to do.
+When Drew Riebhoff ’10 scored a prime opportunity at The Des Moines Arts Festival, he knew what to do.
 He simply put his Simpson education to work.

 Riebhoff volunteered with the Des Moines Arts Festival as the artist relations team member.
 The corporate communications major says he found his passion for event planning at Simpson College.
 Snagging a position at one of central Iowa’s most celebrated events was the perfect way to pursue his passion.

 “I saw everything from start to finish,” Riebhoff said.
 “We had a monthly meeting and my job was to take care of the artists and to make sure they were fed, watered and happy.”

 Staying involved at Simpson through campus organizations provided Riebhoff with the necessary communication and engagement skills he needed as the artist relations team member.
 His fraternity was one of the main organizations teaching him how to connect with others.

 “(Sigma Alpha Epsilon) was my second family away from home,” he said.

 Student government and campus activities board taught him how there are always behind-the-scenes compartments to every event and organization.
 Riebhoff planned events such as the Stand Around and Welcome Week for Simpson, but working on the Arts Festival was the largest event in his career.